 Consol Energy’s production guidance

-In 1Q16, Consol Energy’s E&P division reported total production of ~97.5 Bcfe, which is higher by ~36% when compared with its 1Q15 production of ~71.6 Bcfe.
-So it looks like Consol Energy is on track to meet or beat its 2016 E&P total production guidance.
+In 1H16, Consol Energy’s E&P division reported total production of ~197 Bcfe (billion cubic feet equivalent), which is ~34% higher than its 1H15 production of ~147 Bcfe.
+Therefore, it looks like Consol Energy is on track to meet or beat its fiscal 2016 E&P production guidance.

-For 2016, CNX expects natural gas production of ~335 Bcf (billion cubic feet), natural gas liquids production of ~6.0 MMBbls (million barrels), crude oil production of ~65 MBbls (thousand barrels), and condensate production of ~1.0 MMBbls.
+For 2016, CNX expects natural gas production in the range of 338–342 Bcf (billion cubic feet), natural gas liquids production in the range of 6,150–6,300 Mbbls (thousand barrels), crude oil production in the range of 62–68 Mbbls and condensate production in the range of 850–950 Mbbls.

 Other upstream players